SFULibrary/islandora_doi_framework/README.md

 * a "DOI" subtab under each object's "Mangage" tab
 * a "Manage DOIs for Islandora objects" permission
 * five Drupal hooks
-  * a hook for registering custom form submit handlers
+  * a hook for registering custom form validate and submit handlers
   * a hook for minting a DOI using an external API
   * a hook for persisting a DOI, for example in a datastream or database table
-  * a hook for updating a DOI
+  * a hook for updating a DOI's metadata and URL
   * a hook for checking for the presence of a DOI in a datastream or other location

 This module differs from the [Islandora DOI](https://github.com/Islandora/islandora_scholar/tree/7.x/modules/doi) module bundled with Islandora Scholar in that this module and its submodules create new DOIs and manage updating the data associated with a DOI.
 Scholar's DOI creates new objects from a list of DOIs.